Why This Trip?

 1 View on Map

-Pick up your rental car in Anchorage and drive through gorgeous scenery on your way to the seaside town of Valdez—a trip that will take about 5.5 hours nonstop.
+Pick up your rental car or campervan in Anchorage and drive through gorgeous scenery on your way to the seaside town of Valdez—a trip that will take about 5.5 hours nonstop.
 Plan for 6-7, though, as you'll be find some beautiful distractions along the way.
 About 2 hours into the drive, pull off to marvel at the mammoth Matanuska Glacier, one of Alaska's few roadside glaciers.
 Closer to Valdez, you'll be treated to another one, Worthington Glacier, which you can take in from a viewing platform ($5 parking).
 As you get closer to Valdez, stop at the pullouts in Keystone Canyon to take in the views of Bridal Veil Falls.
 Make time for one last detour on your way into town - a stop at Valdez Glacier Lake, where you can marvel at icebergs that have calved from the glacier.
 If you want to get closer, book a kayaking tour to paddle around them!

 Day and Overnight in Valdez